Silverion77/BasedAnimations/Assignment2/readme.txt

 Collaborators:

-We did not significantly discuss the assignment with anyone outside our group.
+http://www.feenixcollection.com/images/feenixautore4.pngWe did not significantly discuss the assignment with anyone outside our group.